-The Internal Revenue Service (the "IRS") has determined and informed the Company by a letter dated September 9, 2013, that the Plan and related Master Trust are designed in accordance with applicable sections of the IRC.
+The IRS has determined and informed the Company by a letter dated November 11, 2012, that the Plan and related Master Trust are designed in accordance with applicable sections of the IRC.
 The Plan has been amended since receiving the determination letter.
 The Plan administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.

 Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2016, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
-The Plan is subject to routine audits by taxing jurisdictions, and there is currently an IRS audit of the 2014 tax year in progress.
-The Company does not expect the results of this audit to have a material impact on the Plan's financial statements.
+The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
 The Plan administrator believes it is no longer subject to United States income tax examinations for years prior to 2013.